anilcanbulut/Pixelated-Image/README.md

 # Pixelated-Image
 Lets pixelate our image!

--This code is created by Anilcan Bulut for fun.
+- This code is created by Anilcan Bulut for fun.
 It returns you a pixelated image of the provided input image.
 There are some parameters like kernel size, image height and width.